terrytianyuzhang/HMC/README.md

 ## References

+In the tutorials, we used a subset of the data in this work.

 [1] Yao, D., Binan, L., Bezney, J., Simonton, B., Freedman, J., Frangieh, C. J., Dey, K., Geiger-Schuller, K., Eraslan, B., Gusev, A., et al. (2024).
 Scalable genetic screening for regulatory circuits using compressed Perturb-seq. *Nature Biotechnology*, 42(8), 1282–1295.